Last updated on July 8th, 2022 at 05:08 pm

 “Please no please, PLEASE God please, please NO.” I continued to whisper as I fell to my knees in front of the kitchen sink.

 I couldn’t see straight.
 I mean, my eyes were shaking.
 I couldn’t think of what my next move was.

-The eye shaking and tingling in my hand, through my finger tips, was awfully annoying in the weeks past, but in THIS moment gave me such alarm as to think I really might be dying.
+The eye shaking and tingling in my hand, through my fingertips, was awfully annoying in the weeks past, but at this moment gave me such alarm as to think I really might be dying.

 “I need you to come home and drive me to the E.R. now, I think I’m having a heart attack.”
 I calmly told my husband from the floor in our bedroom where I thankfully found my phone.
 “Something is very wrong and I can’t see things well.”
 “I love you.”

 At least now my husband was on his way home and although the fifteen-minute drive from the winery to our house in the vineyard seemed like an eternity, I was relieved he would be here for the children if I fell unconscious — or worse.

 I was quickly admitted into the hospital, descended upon by Emergency Medical Technicians, shuttled by wheel-chair to a hospital bed where I was hooked up and the needle stuck, questioned about everything from my last menstrual cycle to medications I might be taking, and the most dreaded of all inquiries . . .

 For the next several hours, while lying in the hospital bed, I thanked God and made some new promises.
 I swore to God and to myself that I would really begin honoring the life I have been blessed with.
 I decided right there on the gurney, naked and obese, to set some goals and make the changes to my health I must make to fully live my dream life.

 The emergency room physician explained, rather coolly, that I was not having a heart attack.
 The monitors tracked some tachycardia arrhythmia and he strongly advised me to see my own doctor to further determine what I needed to treat this problem.